-Result: Several case studies document reconciliations between bottom-up and top-down assessments.
+Results: Several case studies document reconciliations between bottom-up and top-down assessments.
 However, most of this analysis has been done in North America.
 The summary below focuses on analyses that have appeared in peer-reviewed scientific journals.
-A summary appears in a report from the US National Academy of Sciences, Engineering and Medicine.2
+A summary appears in a report from the US National Academy of Sciences, Engineering and Medicine.
+Additional information on reconciliation can be found in guidance from the Oil and Gas Methane Partnership (OGMP 2.0).

-Upstream production sites and gathering compressor stations

-Top-down estimates have generally been larger than bottom-up estimates.
-The comparisons have been made at different scales, including the following:

-- Top-down, site level measurements taken for hundreds of production and gathering sites8-11 - Top-down measurements taken basin-wide using aircraft .^{12,13} Although some of these analyses have indicated that top-down measurements are larger than bottomup estimates13, others have reconciled the observations using very careful accounting of inventoried episodic emissions (particularly liquid unloadings of wells).12 - Satellite measurements are now becoming available, providing average emission estimates each year for areas as small as 50 km2.^{14,15} Satellites planned for 2020 onwards are anticipated to improve spatial and temporal resolution. - Measurements made downwind of surface transmission and storage facilities indicate that some bottom-up estimates of emission are higher than suggested by top-down measurements, but others are lower.
-High-emitting sites contributed the majority of emissions.^{16,17}
+- Upstream production sites and gathering compressor stations: top-down estimates have generally been larger than bottom-up estimates.
+The comparisons have been made at different scales, including the following. - Top-down, site level measurements taken for hundreds of production and gathering sitesii-v - Top-down measurements taken basin-wide using aircraft .vi-vii Although some of these analyses have indicated that top-down measurements are larger than bottom-up estimatesvi, others have reconciled the observations using very careful accounting of inventoried episodic emissions (particularly liquid unloadings of wells).vi

-Distribution

-- Networks showed a wide variety of emission characteristics - urban areas with corrosionprone distribution lines had emissions approximately 25 times higher than areas with more modern pipeline materials18. - For a single extremely large leak from a single well containment failure at an underground storage field, studies employed various topdown measurement techniques19.
+- Satellite measurements are now becoming available, providing average emission estimates each year for areas as small as 50 km.viii, ix Satellites planned for 2023 onwards are anticipated to improve spatial and temporal resolution. - Measurements made downwind of surface transmission and storage facilities indicate that some bottom-up estimates of emission are higher than suggested by topdown measurements, but others are lower.
+High-emitting sites contributed the majority of emissions.x,xi - Distribution - Networks showed a wide variety of emission characteristics - urban areas with corrosion-prone distribution lines had emissions approximately 25 times higher than areas with more modern pipeline materialsxii. - For a single extremely large leak from a single well containment failure at an underground storage field, studies employed various top-down measurement techniquesxiii.